-Adam Brown, Airbus VP Customer Affairs in 2004 was part of the evaluation process in 1987/88 and told Airways that “Worsham believed that Airbus and MDC could collaborate on a single program (AM300) while competing on others.
+Adam Brown, Airbus VP of Customer Affairs in 2004 was part of the evaluation process in 1987/88 and told the author that “Worsham believed that Airbus and MDC could collaborate on a single program (AM300) while competing on others.
 We believed that it has to be a complete marriage across the whole product line.”

 Brown said that Airbus developed a total plan for one product line.
-The AM300 was at the top of the range and to maximize its appeal to both Airbus and MDC customers would be offered with the option of either a MD11 or A330/340 cockpit and flight system.
+The AM300 was at the top of the range and to maximize its appeal to both Airbus and MDC customers would be offered the option of either an MD11 or A330/340 cockpit and flight system.

 Eventually, according to Brown John McDonnell and Jim Worsham accepted this way forward and met with Airbus to finalize the deal.

 “At this point, a press release was drafted” but it fell apart over the definition of a joint single-aisle 100-seat aircraft to be developed.”